TScheffler/2020grammarly_ws/uk_connectives/Readme.md

-# Group task: Creating an initial lexicon of Ukranian connectives
+# Group task: Creating an initial lexicon of Ukrainian connectives

 1. Determine whether the given candidate word (or phrase) is a connective: